-Purpose: SCAP issues grants for projects that remediate the harm or threat of harm to human health, safety, or the environment caused by existing or threatened surface water or groundwater contamination.
+Purpose: The SCAP is a funding program established by Health and Safety Code Section 25299.50.6 in 2014.
+It allows the State Water Board to issue grants for reasonable and necessary costs associated with projects that investigate the source of surface or groundwater contamination and/or remediate the harm or threat of harm to human health, safety, or the environment caused by existing or threatened surface or groundwater contamination.

-Total funding available: \$34 million (annual appropriation).
+• Total funding available: \$34 million (annual appropriation).